Trisophic-Union/Core-Documents/Constitution/Constitution.md

 ## Executive

-### Offices
+### Structure
 #### Presidential Office
-This office acts as a leading entity within the executive.
-Diplomacy in the specification year of the Studium Res is required.
-How the head of the office is called – chancellor, president, or else – is left to be adapted according to the cultural circumstances.
+There will be two seats in the presidential office
+- Executive
+- Vice Executive
+Executive and Vice executive have the same amount of power.

+TEMPORARY MEASURE: Presidential office is absolute, anything can be done to uphold this constitution,
 #### Foreign Affairs Office
 This office takes care of the foreign diplomacy of the state towards other states, but also to the upper levels of federalism (supranational and global level).
 Diplomacy in Studium Primum is required.